 As of the report date, Module X's renovation of the modular building manufacturing facility was in progress.
-The company has made capital investments of \$2.9 million exceeding the required amount for the period ending December 31, 2014.
+The company was to make a total of \$6.5 million in capital investment through the period ending December 31, 2015.
+Module X made capital investments of over \$4.5 million, missing the performance requirement.

 Under the CEA, Module X's performance is assessed annually relative to payroll obligations.
-The first significant obligation of Module X will be to produce \$17.4 million in payroll, excluding benefits, for the 12-month period ending December 31, 2015.
-The payroll obligations increase each year thereafter.
+The most recent obligation included \$17.4 million in payroll for the 12-month period ending December 31, 2015.
+Module X generated \$5.3 million in payroll during this period, missing the performance requirement.
+The next obligation includes \$20.0 million in payroll for the 12-month period ending December 31, 2016.